fstrauf/txApp/posts/supercharge-google-sheets-expense-tracking-ai-categorization.md

 In this guide, I'll show you how to transform your basic expense tracking spreadsheet into an intelligent system that automatically categorizes your transactions, saving you hours of manual work while providing more accurate financial insights.

+As a first step, you can grab our [free, powerful Google Sheets expense tracker template](/fuck-you-money-sheet) which provides a great foundation.

 ## Why Google Sheets Is Popular for Expense Tracking

 Before diving into the AI-powered upgrade, let's understand why Google Sheets remains a favorite tool for expense tracking: